-Each dataset features different defect, noise, and transition line patterns that create a large variety of challenges for the autotuning procedure.
-The diagrams from \ac{Si-SG-QD} present a strong oscillating background noise caused by cross-capacitance effects of G1 and G2 acting on the \ac{SET}, which can be hard to differentiate from the transition lines (see diagonal parasitic oscillations in Figure~\ref{fig:datasets}a).
-Therefore, the most challenging part of tuning such devices resides in reliably detecting the lines, especially in low and high current areas.
-The challenge is entirely different with diagrams from the \ac{GaAs-QD} dataset, where the transition lines are usually easy to identify but can fade (see first line in Figure~\ref{fig:datasets}b) and curve unexpectedly.
+Each dataset features different defects, noise, and transition line patterns, creating a large variety of challenges for the autotuning procedure.
+The diagrams from \ac{Si-SG-QD} present strong oscillating background noise caused by the cross-capacitance effects of G1 and G2 acting on the \ac{SET}, which can be hard to differentiate from the transition lines (see diagonal parasitic oscillations in Figure~\ref{fig:datasets}a).
+Therefore, the most challenging part of tuning such devices is reliably detecting the lines, especially in low- and high-current areas.
+The challenge is entirely different for diagrams from the \ac{GaAs-QD} dataset, where the transition lines are usually easy to identify but can fade (see first line in Figure~\ref{fig:datasets}b) and curve unexpectedly.
 This specificity moves the challenge to the exploration task, where missing a fading line can lead to a wrong number of charges in the \ac{QD}.
-Finally, diagrams from \ac{Si-OG-QD} present a peculiar hysteresis noise when the reservoir tunneling rate is slower than the voltage sweeping speed (see top left in Figure~\ref{fig:datasets}c), which must be correctly classified by the model and taken into account by the exploration strategy.
-The supplementary material~\ref{subsec:digram-samples} presents a diagram sample of each dataset, and every measurement file used to generate the diagrams of the present study can be downloaded from \citet{qdsd}.
+Finally, the diagrams from \ac{Si-OG-QD} present a peculiar hysteresis noise when the reservoir tunneling rate is slower than the voltage sweeping speed (see top left in Figure~\ref{fig:datasets}c), which must be correctly classified by the model and taken into account by the exploration strategy.
+Supplementary Section~\ref{subsec:digram-samples} presents a diagram sample of each dataset.
+All measurement files used to generate the diagrams in the present study can be downloaded from \citet{qdsd}.